Thailand in October – Rainy Season Truth + Best Tips

 Get updates on the latest posts and more from Nomadmum straight to your inbox.

 Is October a Good Time to Visit Thailand?
-The Pro’s

-Fewer Tourists = More Space
+Fewer Tourists, More Space

-• At big attractions like the Grand Palace in Bangkok or Wat Phra That Doi Suthep in Chiang Mai, you might only see a handful of tour groups in the morning — instead of hundreds.
+October falls in Thailand’s low or shoulder season, depending on the region.
+That means fewer visitors across the board, especially compared to the packed months of December through early March.
+Tourist arrivals drop by roughly 35-50% in October compared to peak season.
+At major attractions like the Grand Palace in Bangkok or Wat Phra That Doi Suthep in Chiang Mai, you might encounter only a handful of tour groups in the morning instead of hundreds.

 Better Prices on Flights and Hotels

-For example, a round-trip flight from London to Bangkok in October might cost $600 (€560), compared to $950–1,200 (€890–1,125) in high season.
+International flights to Thailand can be 30-40% cheaper in October than in December or January.
+A round-trip flight from London to Bangkok in October might cost around $600 (€560), compared to $950-1,200 (€890-1,125) during high season.

-A beachfront resort in Krabi or Samui that costs $150 (€140) per night in January might go for $75–90 (€70–85) in October, and sometimes even less.
+Hotels and resorts often drop prices by 20-50%.
+A beachfront resort in Krabi or Samui that costs $150 (€140) per night in January might go for $75-90 (€70-85) in October, sometimes even less.
+Because it is quieter, last-minute booking is often possible, frequently with flexible cancellation too.

 Festivals in October